Vedhamshbode/Ros2_project_turtle_follower/README.md

 Creating a spawner node that will spawn turtles only when the previous one is chased.
 Using P controller to guide the chaser to the spawned turtle.
 Creating a launch file to launch all the required nodes in one go!

-*This package has been created and tested on Ubuntu 22.04 with ROS2 Humble.*

 ## Usage of turtlechaser
 ```